iboB/ibob.github.com/_posts/2024-10-06-coro-throw.md

 This time I was triggered by handling exceptions from coroutines.

 So, you want to throw an exception from a coroutine.
-The wisdom says that in your `promise_type` you have to implement `unhandled_exception`, store the exception in `std::exception_ptr` and then rethrow it or handle it otherwise when it's appropriate.
+The wisdom says that in your `promise_type` you have to implement `unhandled_exception`, store the exception in `std::exception_ptr`, and then rethrow it or handle it otherwise when it's appropriate.
 This is a decent approach in many situations.
 However for synchronous coroutines (think generators) I'd say it's overcomplicated to the point of being stupid.

 In a synchronous coroutine I should be able to implement `unhandled_exception` like so: